Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 Close.com sells a sales automation tool.

-Their blog generates ~180k visits a month (about 50% of their entire site traffic), and that number is close to 200k in most months, according to Similar Web.
+Their blog generates ~277k visits a month (about 50% of their entire site traffic), and that number is close to 300k in some months, according to Similar Web.

-They’ve optimized their posts to attract millions of search traffic hits, ranking for keywords like:
+They’ve optimized their posts to attract millions of search visitors, ranking for keywords like:

 - sales training